T-Engel/betaC/README.md

 <img src="man/figures/README-unnamed-chunk-4-1.png" width="75%" /> This
 black curve is the gamma scale IBR curve.
-Typically, accumulation or rarefaction curves have this non-linaner shape of a saturation curve.
+Typically, accumulation or rarefaction curves have this non-linear shape of a saturation curve.
 The grey vertical line marks the alpha scale sample size and the horizontal grey line is the rarefied richness of the gamma scale that corresponds to this sample size.
 It looks like about half of the species on the gamma scale have only been found because the gamma scale as way more individuals than the alpha scale.
 Let’s look at the alpha scale to see how it compares.

 ``` r
 # alpha